 Optimize data ingestion

 When ingesting data from a source system, the source hardware, source network hardware, or the network connectivity to your storage account can be a bottleneck.

-Whether you are using on-premises machines or VMs in Azure, you should carefully select the appropriate hardware.
-For Source Disk Hardware, prefer SSDs to HDDs and pick disk hardware with faster spindles.
-For Source Network Hardware, use the fastest NICs possible.
-On Azure, we recommend Azure D14 VMs which have the appropriately powerful disk and networking hardware.
+Whether you are using on-premise machines or Virtual Machines (VMs) in Azure, make sure to carefully select the appropriate hardware.
+For disk hardware, consider using Solid State Drives (SSD) and pick disk hardware that has faster spindles.
+For network hardware, use the fastest Network Interface Controllers (NIC) as possible.
+On Azure, we recommend Azure D14 VMs, which have the appropriately powerful disk and networking hardware.

 Configure data ingestion tools for maximum parallelization

 To achieve the best performance, use all available throughput by performing as many reads and writes in parallel as possible.

 The following table summarizes the key settings for several popular ingestion tools.

 |Sqoop||fs.azure.block.size, -m (mapper)|

 Your account can scale to provide the necessary throughput for all analytics scenarios.
 By default, a Data Lake Storage Gen2 enabled account provides enough throughput in its default configuration to meet the needs of a broad category of use cases.
 If you run into the default limit, the account can be configured to provide more throughput by contacting Azure Support.

 When data is stored in a Data Lake Storage Gen2 enabled storage account, the file size, number of files, and folder structure have an impact on performance.
 The following section describes best practices in these areas.